Wedding: Destination wedding

 Not to be confused with an elopement, a destination wedding is one in which a wedding is hosted, often in a vacation-like setting, at a location to which most of the invited guests must travel and often stay for several days.
-This could be a beach ceremony in the tropics, a lavish event in a metropolitan resort, or a simple ceremony at the home of a geographically distant friend or relative.
+This type of ceremony could be held on a beach, in a metropolitan resort, a hotel, a banquet hall, a mountain, or at the home of a geographically distant friend or relative.
 During the recession of 2009, destination weddings continued to see growth compared to traditional weddings, as the typically smaller size results in lower costs.

-Weddings held at prestigious venues such as castles or stately homes have become increasingly popular in the 21st century particularly in European countries such as the UK, France and Germany.
-From 2010 onwards, there has been an increase in destination weddings that are hosted in exotic places like Indonesia, Maldives, India, and Pakistan.
+Some of the most popular European destinations for weddings include Lake Como in Italy, Santorini in Greece, Paris in France, and Tuscany in Italy.

 Destination weddings are prohibited in certain denominations of Christianity, such as the Catholic Church, which teach that Christian marriages should take place in the presence of God at church, where Christians began their journey of faith in the sacrament of baptism.

+In the United Kingdom, a variation known as home-country destination weddings refers to weddings celebrated within the couple’s country of residence that are planned to replicate the atmosphere, aesthetics, and symbolic qualities of international destination weddings.
+These events typically involve travel within the country to culturally or scenically significant locations and are structured to provide an immersive, multi-day experience without crossing national borders.

 Double wedding

 A double wedding is a double ceremony where two affianced couples rendezvous for two simultaneous or consecutive weddings.
-Typically, a fiancé with a sibling who is also engaged, or four close friends in which both couples within the friendship are engaged might plan a double wedding where both couples legally marry.
+Typically, a fiancé with a sibling or cousin who is also engaged, or four close friends in which both couples within the friendship are engaged might plan a double wedding where both couples legally marry.